-In July/August 2016 I visited two countries in southern Africa (Namibia and Botswana), and one country in Central Africa (Zambia).
-The trip was organized by Go2Africa.
+In July/August 2016 I visited three countries in southern Africa, Namibia, Botswana, and Zambia.
+Namibia, Botswana, and Zambia are all members of the Commonwealth of Nations.
+The trip was organized Go2Africa.
 I was very happy with the organization, everything worked like clockwork.

 In Zambia I visited only one lodge, the Kasaka River Lodge.
 Coming from Botswana, I crossed the border into Zambia near Kasane.
 A driver picked me up at the border and drove me to the Livingston airport.
 From there I flew in small airplanes to the Royal Airstrip (with a stop in Lusaka).
 The Kasaka River Lodge is only a few minutes drive from the airstrip.